software-crafters-karachi/learning-guide/kata-guide.md

 # Kata Guidelines

-We usually follow the practices listed below in our kata meet-ups, unless stated otherwise.
+We usually follow the practices listed in our kata meet-ups, unless mentioned otherwise.

+We...

 ## 1. Code in pairs (or mobs) :paw_prints: